CASE STUDY

 Outcompeting desirable forage species

-To restore the pasture, the landowner needed a strategy powerful enough to suppress knapweed while helping cover crops take hold quickly.
+To restore the pasture, the landowner needed a strategy powerful enough to establish seeded cover crops that would outcompete weedy invaders.

 Site Challenges